icrc/openmrs-module-patientgrid/README.md

 **Property Name** `patientgrid.defaultPeriod`

-Specifies the default period to use if no period defined in the query in order to limit the number of lines.
+Specifies the default period to use if no period defined in the frontend query in order to limit the number of rows.
 By default, the last 30 days (LASTTHIRTYDAYS) will be used.
 Current supported values are defined in the class `DateRangeType`: LASTSEVENDAYS, LASTTHIRTYDAYS, WEEKTODATE, MONTHTODATE,...